7th Day (film)

-7th Day is a 2014 Indian Malayalam-language neo-noir action thriller film directed by Syamdhar (in his directorial debut) and written by Akhil Paul.
+7th Day is a 2014 Indian Malayalam-language neo-noir crime thriller film directed by Syamdhar (in his directorial debut) and written by Akhil Paul.
 It stars Prithviraj Sukumaran as David Abraham, a 42-year-old IPS officer who is on a trail of an unnatural case.
 The film also features Tovino Thomas, Anu Mohan, Vinay Forrt, Yog Japee, Janani Iyer and Praveen Prem in substantial roles.
 7th Day was a commercial success of the year at the box office.

 Plot

-On the night of Christmas, David Abraham IPS gets involved in an accident with Shan and Vinu after leaving a party.
-David takes them to the hospital to treat Vinu's injury which he sustained while falling off his bike.
+On the night of Christmas, police officer David Abraham's car hits Shan and Vinu's motorcycle after leaving a party.
+David takes them to the hospital to treat Vinu's injuries.
 Vinu escapes from the hospital, much to Shan's horror.
 David begins to suspect that something is wrong, however Shan reassures him and David drops him to his place.
 He then notices that Vinu has dropped his wallet in his jeep.

 Shan recounts the story of his friends - Ebineser aka Aby, Jessica aka Jessy, Cycle and Vinu.
 Vinu owns an internet cafe, Cycle is the son of a gulf-emigree with financial problems, and Shan is a local correspondent for a newspaper.
 Aby and Jessica grew up together in an orphanage, and they both share a close bond with each other.
 One day, Vinu's internet cafe is raided by the police, who are unable to find anything, and do not reveal anything to Vinu.
 That night, Vinu's house is raided by a goon named Charlie, who is assigned by Christopher Moriarty, a dreaded gangster with a near mythical reputation, to find a missing sum of Rs.
 1 crore.
 He suspects that Vinu has stolen the money and gives him 3 days to surrender.